SCWTCA ENDOWMENT, INC. –

 •2015 Freezer Storage University of Pennsylvania, School of Veterinary Medicine

-Purchase of a new freezer to store SCWT DNA samples
+Purchase of a new freezer to store SCWT DNA samples Trustees of the University of PA School of Veterinary Medicine

 Funding: $9,142